The Lord is my strength and my song;

 Another egg is formed in outline only—a metal frame, arcing underneath a kneeling human figure who holds what appears to be a broken network of crosses (resembling telephone poles).
 The wire that once presumably held them together is snapped in multiple places, twisting every which way, as the crosses come tumbling down.
 The posture of the figure recalls Christ in Gethsemane, pleading with God to let the impending suffering pass him by.
 Life and death play together in this sketch, two elements of one story.
 Continue reading “Egg Sketches by Autumn Brown”→

 I first heard Felix Mendelssohn’s Octet in E-flat Major, Op.
-20, when a shortened form of its first movement was performed several years ago at an Easter Sunday church service by the talented musicians at Citylife Presbyterian in Boston.
+20, when a shortened form of its first movement was performed as a postlude several years ago at an Easter Sunday church service by the talented musicians at Citylife Presbyterian in Boston.
 Ever since then, I have associated it with Easter.

 Having scoured the web, I’ve determined that the following recording, brought to you by Avrotros Klassiek, is the best of all those available for free listening: